elkofy/elkofy/README.md

 Full Stack Developper and Technical Writer
 ------------------------------------------

-I've been learning to code 3 years ago.
-I am here to cultivate my difference as a developer by going deeply into the mechanisms and the new technologies.
+I've been learning to code 5 years ago.
+I enjoy developping with the VueJs ecosystem.

 *   🌍  I'm based in Lyon, France
 *   🖥️  See my portfolio [here](https://nhasbeen.hashnode.dev)